First-order QCD transition in a primordial magnetic field: Summary

 We have to admit that the recent study of gravitational wave generated from first-order QCD transition is quite preliminary, more realistic calculations should be carried out in the future.
 The dynamics with more bubbles would be considered for a much larger volume, and then the characteristic frequency and magnitude of GW strain can be further constrained.
 The contribution of domain walls to GW is also an interesting topic to explore just after the first-order QCD transition~\cite{Child:2012qg,Wei:2022poh}.
-On the other hand, the bubble structure shown in Fig.\ref{Field_r} seems to indicate that the Type-II superconducting pion superfluidity is more favored in an external magnetic field, so such possibility should be checked in the future.
+On the other hand, the bubble structure shown in Fig.\ref{Field_r} seems to indicate that the Type-II superconducting pion superfluidity is more favored in an external magnetic field.
+It happens that the study of phonon modes favors such possibility~\cite{Adhikari:2022cks}, so we will check that by considering magnetic vortical structure in the future.
 Though the transitions involving Type-II superconductor are usually of second order, direct GW emission is still supposed to be generated from the collisions among vortices presented there.